 E or click the File Explorer Taskbar shortcut.

 The Folder Options setting “Open File Explorer to:” is saved in the following registry key:

 - 1 – File Explorer opens to “This PC”

 - 2 – File Explorer opens to Quick access

-- 3 – This is the undocumented stuff.
-If the value data is set to 3 (not configurable via Folder Options dialog), File Explorer defaults to the Downloads folder.
+- 3 – This is undocumented.
+If the value data is set to 3 (not configurable via Folder Options dialog), File Explorer opens to the Downloads folder.

 Set the LaunchTo value data to

 Note that after setting the value data to